How to Build a Grammar Lesson: This post aims to help you from start to finish with sequencing grammar.

 When I was working with a team of linguists and editors from my book, I knew that I had to share what I learned about grammar instruction, especially how other countries teach grammar.
 I want every English teacher to know what I learned so that each ELA teacher can confidently teach grammar and build a grammar lesson of which he or she is proud.

-These are my steps to build a grammar lesson plan.
+These are my steps to sequencing grammar instruction.

 1. Start by prepping yourself.

 Acknowledge what you know and embrace what you don’t know.
-Don’t get down on yourself about this.
+Don’t get down on yourself about the “best” way to build a grammar lesson.
 The English language is vast, and often, we teachers are not trained to teach grammar.
 How to start teaching grammar?
-How to design a grammar lesson plan?
+Sequencing grammar?
 Research your topic.

-Before you teach a story, you likely look at the vocabulary and research the author and time period.
-Next, you consult the standards to understand the expectations.
+Before you teach a story, you likely look at the standards and consider vocabulary, the author, and time period.
 You probably read the story a few times and take notes.
 Then, you might watch a version of the movie and prepare to show your class clips.
 You fill the book with sticky notes and take notes in the margins.

 Go through similar motions with a grammar lesson plan: